Colorado

 Afternoon:

-Heading west, we will stop at the Colorado Wolf and Wildlife Center to learn about this controversial and federally protected species.
+Heading west, we will stop at the Colorado Wolf and Wildlife Center to learn from staff about this controversial and federally protected species.
 The Colorado Wolf and Wildlife Center is one of only two sanctuaries in the country accredited by the Association of Zoos and Aquariums.
 The sanctuary is home to a wide range of wolves, from the swift fox to the largest native canid in North America, the Timber Wolf.
-Also living within the sanctuary are two of the rarest wolves on Earth: the American Red wolf, and Mexican gray wolves, among others.
-We’ll walk through the sanctuary to meet the residents and learn about their role in our eco-system as well as the sanctuary’s current conservation efforts.
-Then we'll board the coach and continue our ascent into the Rockies and check-in at our hotel in Salida.
+Also living within the sanctuary are two of the rarest wolves on Earth: the American red wolf and Mexican gray wolf, among others.
+We’ll walk through the sanctuary to meet the residents and learn about their role in our ecosystem as well as the sanctuary’s current conservation efforts.
+We’ll then board the motorcoach and continue our ascent into the Rockies and check in at our hotel in Salida.

 Dinner: